litmuschaos/litmus/README.md

 ## License

 Litmus is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.
-Some of the projects used by the Litmus project may be governed by a different license, please refer to its specific license.
+Some of the projects used by the Litmus project may be governed by a different license, so please refer to its specific license.

 ## Important Links
 <a href="https://docs.litmuschaos.io">